Learning Advanced Skills

 Two advanced Motivational Interviewing skills:

 - develop the discrepancy

-Dr. Cole can provide individual coaching or workshop learning for groups in the advanced skills by contacting him at firstname.lastname@example.org or through the “contact us” tab above.
+Dr. Cole can provide individual coaching or workshop learning for groups in advanced skills by Contacting Us.

 1. Cole S, Gutnick D, Weiner J: Stepped-Care Advanced Skills for Action Planning (SAAP) (Chapter 18), in Cole S, Bird J: The Medical Interview: The Three Function Approach.
 Elsevier.
 2014.